-- routinely checking the Fisheries Notices on the Victorian Fisheries Authority's website
+- · routinely checking the Fisheries Notices on the Victorian Fisheries Authority's website

-- contacting the Customer Service Centre: 136 186

-- Downloading the FREE VicFishing app
+- downloading the FREE VicFishing app

-- subscribing to the Nibbles newsletter

-- following us on social media (see page 4).
+- following us on social media (see below).

 General disclaimer

 This publication may be of assistance to you, but the State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequences which may arise from you relying on any information in this publication.